hzlzh/Dot-A/README.markdown

-Git for WordPress Theme: Dot-A
+Git for WordPress Theme: Dot-A.